 Think about it realistically.
 If someone said this to you, how would you feel?
-There must’ve been a time where you were complimented (whether it be about your clothes, how you did something well, or how friendly you are with others), and use this experience to your advantage.
+There must’ve been a time where you were complimented (whether it be about your clothes, how you did something well, or how friendly you are with others), and you used this experience to your advantage.
 Each time you analyse a language technique, contemplate on what emotions, thoughts or wishes emerge as a result.
-When someone gives you a compliment, you probably feel flattered, or maybe you feel proud.
+When someone gives you a compliment, you probably feel flattered, or maybe even proud.
 And this is exactly what you need to include in your analysis!
 You should garner these everyday experiences as a trigger to help you understand how readers may respond to a certain technique.
 So if we broke it down via the TEE formula:

-Example: “you are my smartest friend, I’m really stuck on this question and I need help!”
+Example: “You are my smartest friend, I’m really stuck on this question and I need help!”

 Effect: You feel feel proud and as a result want to assist your friend.